oVirt/ovirt-site/source/develop/release-management/features/metrics/metrics-store-installation.html.md

     # ssh-copy-id -i $mytemp/engine_id_rsa.pub root@fluentd_elasticsearch_host

 It should ask for root password (on first attempt), supply it.
-After that, Run:
+After that, run:

     # rm -rf $mytemp

-To test that you are able to log into the metrics store machine from the engine.
-Run:
+To test that you are able to log into the metrics store machine from the engine, run:

     # ssh -i /etc/pki/ovirt-engine/keys/engine_id_rsa root@fluentd_elasticsearch_host